Statewide Styrofoam Ban takes effect on July 1st, 2026

 Step 1: Clear Your Stock

-Use up, return, or dispose of any remaining Styrofoam containers before the July 1st deadline.
+Use up, return, or dispose of any remaining Styrofoam containers before July 1st, 2026.

 Step 2: Choose Sustainable Packaging Alternatives

-Sustainable packaging alternatives are readily available at restaurant supply stores and online.
-Each option offers different benefits, so read our guide to determine which may work best for your business.
+Sustainable packaging alternatives are available at restaurant supply stores and online.
+Read our guide to determine which may work best for your business or request a free sample kit.

 Step 3: Promote Your Commitment